 - Bomb Throwing Anarchists: Samuel Cooke.
 It's what got him tossed into prison in the first place.
 The others however are just petty thugs.

-- Curb-Stomp Battle: They end up on the wrong end of this trope when the NCR Troopers come back to clean them out at the NCRCF during "I Fought The Law".
+- Curb-Stomp Battle: They end up on the wrong end of this trope if you side with the NCR in "I Fought the Law", falling easily before the NCR forces sent to retake the facility.

 - Five-Bad Band: